ollej/rusty-slider/slides.md

 Add shaders and transitions.

-Support image to set backround image of slide.
+Support image syntax to set backround image of slide.

-More theme options: font size, default background image